knisbet/wdkwwdk/content/posts/2022-07-27-rogers-outage.md

 Having experienced a similar failure, when I noticed my home internet and cell phone were all offline, I started driving to the office to get a stable connection to production.
 That was a long day.

-### extent to which Rogers sought or received assistance from other TSPs in addressing the outage or situation arising from the service interruption;
+### Extent to which Rogers sought or received assistance from other TSPs in addressing the outage or situation arising from the service interruption?

 ```txt
 In order to allow our customers to use Bell or TELUS’ networks, we would have needed access to our own Home Location Register (“HLR”), Home Subscriber Server (“HSS”) and Centralized User Database (“CUDB”).
 This was not possible during the incident.